deepanshs/mrsimulator/docs/configuring_simulator.rst

 Number of sidebands
 -------------------
-The value of this attribute is the number of sidebands requested in evaluated the lineshapes.
+The value of this attribute is the number of sidebands requested in evaluating the lineshapes.
 The default value is 64 and is sufficient for most cases, as seen from our previous examples.
 In certain circumstances, especially when the anisotropy is large or the rotor spin frequency is low, 64 sidebands might not be sufficient.
 The user is thus